Cross-Platform Learnable Fuzzy Gain-Scheduled Proportional-Integral-Derivative Controller Tuning via Physics-Constrained Meta-Learning and Reinforcement Learning Adaptation: Discussion

 \subsubsection{RL Performance and Meta-Learning Baseline Quality: The Optimization Ceiling Effect}

-Our cross-platform experiments reveal a critical relationship between meta-learning initialization quality and RL adaptation effectiveness. \textit{RL achieves the most dramatic improvements when meta-learning exhibits localized high-error joints, while providing marginal or even negative gains when baseline performance is uniformly strong}—a phenomenon we term the \textbf{``optimization ceiling effect''}.
+Our cross-platform experiments reveal that \textit{RL achieves substantial improvements when meta-learning exhibits localized high-error joints, while providing minimal gains when baseline performance is uniformly strong}—a phenomenon we term the \textbf{``optimization ceiling effect''}.
+Franka Panda demonstrates this: Joint 2's baseline error (12.36°) enables RL to achieve 80.4\% improvement, driving overall platform gain to 16.6\%.
+Conversely, Laikago's uniformly low baseline errors (1.36°-10.54°) yield only 2.1\% RL improvement.
+This suggests \textit{heterogeneous error distributions are more amenable to RL adaptation than uniform distributions}.